UniMath/agda-unimath/src/foundation/path-algebra.lagda.md

 y-concat-Id³ σ τ = horizontal-concat-Id² σ τ
 ```

-z-concatenation corresponds the concatination induced by the (horizontal) concatination on 2-paths.
+The z-concatenation operation corresponds the concatination induced by the horizontal concatination on 2-paths.

 ```agda
 z-concat-Id³ :